 As a supervisor, you can play a key role in making sure your staff is healthy and engaged in their work.
 You can use weekly supervision time to check in on your staff’s mental health.
 Actively talking about compassion fatigue, burnout, and stress can help your staff feel less alone and more open to speaking about these pervasive issues.
 Continually asking for feedback can help you balance caseloads and ensure there is enough time for staff to do work other than seeing clients, such as documentation, administrative tasks, and career development.

-As difficult as the pandemic has been, there are ways to make your remote work experience healthier and more effective.
+As difficult as the pandemic has been, these remote work tips will help to make your workday experience healthier and more effective.
 Prioritizing your own mental health will give you the energy you need to continue supporting your clients through this challenging time.

 Behavioral Health EHR

 Our EHR software gives clinicians the tools they need to work remotely — securely and efficiently.